rollerworks/PasswordStrengthValidator/Resources/doc/Resources/doc/blacklist.md

 You can use the following app/console commands to manage your blacklist-database.

-To add a new passwords to the blacklist:
+To add new passwords to the blacklist:

 ```batch
 $ app/console rollerworks-password:blacklist:update password password2 "this pass word has spaces"